pgpkg/pgpkg/docs/pages/tutorial.md

 ## Introduction

-pgpkg is a small and fast command-line tool (and Go library) which is designed to make writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.
+pgpkg reduces the hassle of writing and shipping stored functions for Postgresql.

-pgpkg lets you specify function, view and trigger definitions just once.
-There is no need to create a migration script every time you change a function, view or trigger.
+With pgpkg, there is no need to create a migration script every time you change a stored function, view or trigger.
+You just change the original file, and pgpkg looks after the rest.

-pgpkg also includes a simple, safe and fast database migration system, and a system for writing SQL unit tests.
+In addition to managing stored functions, views and triggers separately from other database objects, pgpkg also includes a safe and fast database migration system, and an SQL based unit testing tool.

 Each of these features will be demonstrated in this tutorial.